Damien Ramsdell was just two months away from graduating from Bowdoin College with a degree in government and legal studies when he hit rock bottom.

 “We, as his parents, hadn’t experienced any type of addiction before and didn’t really know how to be helpful, knowing that he wanted to graduate and we wanted to help him get that done and do a treatment at the same time,” said Sherry Ramsdell, explaining that there were times when she pushed her son to complete his studies and he just knew he needed an AA meeting more.
 “We’re learning the ropes as we go.
 And we’re really proud of him that he’s turned things around so quickly.”

 Last spring, Ramsdell sent a letter to Bowdoin to make amends.
 His counselor also sent a letter to the college, assuring that the former student was living sober and had a support network.
 Only then, a year later than originally planned, did Ramsdell receive his diploma.
-Today, at 23, he’s a full-time paralegal who is active in AA and applying to law schools in Boston.
+Today, at 23, he’s a full-time paralegal who is active in meetings and applying to law schools in Boston.

 “It’s been challenging,” he said.
 “I thought recovery would derail my plans, but now I’m still going after the same goals as before.
 I’m thinking about being in recovery and trying to incorporate that with an intense graduate school experience.
 This is a lifelong adjustment.”